rcjj98/tp/docs/DeveloperGuide.md

 1. An empty string.
 2. A file path containing invalid characters (such as: "<" or ">" for Windows OS)
 3. A file path that does not end with `.csv`.
+4. A file path that contains a csv file name with non-alphanumeric characters.

 #### Implementation